 oh-my-zsh should work with any recent release of zsh, the minimum recommended version is 4.3.9.

 You can install this via the command line with either `curl` or `wget`.

 curl -L https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh | sh

 wget --no-check-certificate https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh -O - | sh

 The manual way

-Create a new zsh config by copying the zsh template we've provided.
-NOTE: If you already have a ~/.zshrc file, you should back it up.
+3. Create a new zsh config by copying the zsh template we’ve provided.

 cp ~/.oh-my-zsh/templates/zshrc.zsh-template ~/.zshrc

 chsh -s /bin/zsh

 5. Start / restart zsh (open a new terminal is easy enough…)